Website Update: 03.02.18

 In the Tasting Room & Deli

-We offer free wine tastings during all hours we’re open.
+We offer free wine tastings during all open hours.
 We can serve anyone 21 years of age or older (we check IDs) and offer water and soft drinks to individuals under 21 years of age.

-Look over our current wine list at the Tasting Room bar.
+Look over our current wine list at the Tasting Room counter.
 Your server can help you select the wines you want to taste and help walk you through the tasting experience.

 Our wines are available for purchase by the glass pour, bottle or the case.
 Cases can be single or mixed variety.

 Glass pours of our wines served daily for $6 & $7/glass

 We have a wonderful selection of gourmet cheeses, Brie plates, pizzas, deli meats, flat breads, crackers and condiments.

 Stop by the Tasting Room & Deli and relax around our cool granite tables and enjoy the friendly YC&W atmosphere.
 Or enjoy the fresh air and a wine cocktail on our open patio!